BOSTON UNIVERSITY SKATES PAST PROVIDENCE COLLEGE, 4-1

-Sophomore defenseman Kathryn Miller had a goal and two assists for the Terriers
+Sophomore defenseman Kathryn Miller posts goal and two assists for Terriers

 BOSTON, Mass. - Down 1-0 after the first period, the fifth-ranked Boston University women's ice hockey team scored four second-period goals as it defeated Providence, 4-1, at Walter Brown Arena on Saturday afternoon.